-On-sce ene Responsibilities Ensure that the threats to officer safety and the safety of others are over.
-Secure and separate suspects.
-3. Relay information on fleeing suspects to communications and other units.
-Request a supervisor and if necessary, additional backup, emergency medical services, and any other assistance.
-5. If injured, administer emergency first aid to oneself then others as necessary, pending arrival of emergency medical assistance.
-Take note of the time, facts, individuals, witnesses, potential suspects, and suspect vehicles. ☐ 7.
-As time and capabilities permit before supervisory and other assistance arrives: a.
-Secure the area and establish a perimeter. b.
+- A. On-scene Responsibilities - \neg 1.
+Ensure that the threats to officer safety and the safety of others are over. - \frown 2.
+Secure and separate suspects. - 3.
+Relay information on fleeing suspects to communications and other units. - 4.
+Request a supervisor and if necessary, additional backup, emergency medical services, and any other assistance. - 5.
+If injured, administer emergency first aid to oneself then others as necessary, pending arrival of emergency medical assistance. - 6.
+Take note of the time, facts, individuals, witnesses, potential suspects, and suspect vehicles. - \square 7.
+As time and capabilities permit before supervisory and other assistance arrives:

+b.
 Protect evidence from loss, destruction, or damage.